carpentries-incubator/git-novice-branch-pr/episodes/09-github.md

   1. make a new directory with the repository's name
   2. initialize an empty repository
   3. add the GitHub repository as a remote called `origin`
-  4. pull down the changes of the `master` branch into our new repository
+  4. pull down the changes of the `main` branch into our new repository

 Let's create a new directory outside of our current repository and try this command.